 **Schedule various from day to day

-I have been married for six years to my wonderful husband and we have one precious son, named Carter, who is three.
-This summer we welcomed our new baby, Charley who is now 2 months old.
+I have been married for seven years to my wonderful husband and we have two children.
+Carter is 4 and Charley is 1.
+They are my world!
 Aside from being a wife and mom; I enjoy reading, shopping, bible journaling and the outdoors.